-This year there will again be a family festival at 401 N Michigan Ave from 10 am until 12:30 pm featuring free activities and live music from The Boy Band Night before the Splashdown at Columbus Bridge commences at 1 pm.
+There will once again be a family festival at 401 N Michigan Ave from 10 am until 12:30 pm featuring free activities and live music from The Boy Band Night before the Splashdown at Columbus Bridge commences at 1 pm.

-For anybody with environmental concerns, all ducks are collected by volunteers and staff at the end of the race and reused every year.
+For anybody with environmental concerns, 100% of the ducks are collected by volunteers and staff at the end of the race and reused every year.
 They are thoroughly cleaned and the event is meticulously managed so that no ducks go for an unsupervised swim.

 Want to plunge into the action?
 Adopt a duck here!